espinozadave/espinozadave/README.md

-# Hello, I'm Dave Espinoza, and welcome to my project!
+# Hello, I'm Dave Espinoza
 [Brief Introduction - Remove this afterwards]

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.